hwkr/dotfiles/README.md

-# Ben's Dotfiles
+# Brynn's Dotfiles

-Ben's dotfiles (all in one place!) :laughing:
+Brynn's dotfiles (all in one place!) :laughing:

 ## Setup